 Animal welfare groups have sounded the alarm about the possibility of octopuses being factory farmed.

 Why factory farming octopuses would be so cruel

-Yet a gastronomic interest in their tentacles is threatening our relationship with this amazing cephalopod.
-As consumption of octopus meat creeps up, there are plans to rope octopuses into factory farming - an industry that would be uniquely cruel, according to a new report from Compassion in World Farming (CIWF).
+As consumption of octopus meat creeps up, there are plans to rope octopuses into factory farming - an industry that would be uniquely cruel, according to a report from Compassion in World Farming (CIWF) last month.